5an0j/Circuits-INTED-2025/README.md

 ### `Supplementary/`
 This folder contains non-deliverables.
-While we removed messy test files, there are some general notes (glossary, article/resource references, questions and answers, test code) which is most likely not very interesting unless one is familiar with the project.
+While we removed most messy test files, there are some general notes (glossary, admin, article/resource references, questions and answers, test code) which is most likely not very interesting unless one is familiar with the project.